-Influence of the dose
+Influence of the dose and dose rate

 The main effect of the dose is to modify the chemical composition of the polymer.
 The structure of the material changes during irradiation, leading to variations in the way in which energy is deposited in the medium.